tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 ---

-## Interactive Playground
+## Interactive Example

-Since Klipse is installed on this blog, you can experiment with some Go code right here!

-Try modifying this simple example to understand how interfaces enable mocking:
+If you want to play with the concepts, here's a simplified version:

 ```go
 import "fmt"